AI Summary

 - Does Runway offer a free tier?

 - Yes.
-The Free plan is $0 per editor per month and includes 125 one-time credits (about 25 seconds of Gen-4 Turbo), 3 video editor projects and 5GB storage, but no access to Gen-4 Video.
+The Free plan is $0 per month and includes 125 one-time credits to explore Runway's AI tools (generative video, image and audio), 3 video editor projects and 5GB asset storage.

 - How much does Runway cost per month?